Ultimate WordPress SEO Guide (15+ Proven Tips)

 Title tags should be concise.
 You should keep the title tag short, max 50-60 characters.

-Use an SEO plugin to conveniently put Title and Meta Description for your blogs.
-Moreover, an SEO plugin suggest how your title and meta description should be.
+Use an SEO plugin to conveniently put Titles and Meta Descriptions for your blogs.
+Moreover, an SEO plugin suggests how your title and meta description should be.

 13: Alt-Text of Images